mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/ml-kit-activities/call-ml-model.md

 ## 1 Introduction

 Studio Pro [9.23](/releasenotes/studio-pro/9.23/) and above supports machine learning (ML) model integration in Mendix apps.
-Collectively called the *Machine Learning (ML) Kit*, this functionality allows Mendix developers to deploy a ML model built using common ML framework and language into Mendix Studio Pro runtime.
+Collectively called the *Machine Learning (ML) Kit*, this functionality allows Mendix developers to deploy a ML model built using common ML framework and language into the Mendix Runtime.

 Use the **Call ML Model** [activity](/refguide/activities/) in a microflow to call the ML model mapping document (see the [Using the Model in a Microflow](/refguide/machine-learning-kit/using-ml-kit/#use-model-microflow) section of *Integrate Machine Learning Models*).